-Now, in conclusion, The Night To Be Much Observed is not Herbert W. Armstrong's "pipe dream," as some have called it.
+In conclusion, the Night To Be Much Observed is not Herbert W. Armstrong's "pipe dream," as some have called it.
 It is a commanded part of the very beginning of the Days of Unleavened Bread; and it gets the days off to a rousing and joyous start—by focusing on God's watchful oversight as He removes us from our bondage, and continues His oversight and providence throughout our pilgrimage.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.